islenny/WbTstr.Net/README.md

 ### Install
 There are 2 ways of installing WbTstr.Net.
-Unless you would like a specific project structure we advice to start with the Visual Studio extension.
+Unless you would like a specific project structure we advise to start with the Visual Studio extension.

 #### Use the Visual Studio extension
 The quickest way of getting started with WbTstr.Net is by using the Visual Studio extension.